Make-School-Courses/FEW-2.4-Native-Development-with-JavaScript/Lessons/Lesson-05.md

     - Why build a native app?
     - Why build a Web app?
     - What is the user experience web vs native?

 ### Compare Android and iOS UI design

 - https://medium.com/@chunchuanlin/android-vs-ios-compare-20-ui-components-patterns-part-1-ad33c2418b45

 Take a quick look at the article above.
 Discuss the differences with a partner.
-Ideally pair Android and iOS users.
+Ideally, pair Android and iOS users.

 Answer these questions:

-- Are there any similairities?
+- Are there any similarities?
 - What are the major differences?
-- What does this mea for the developer?
+- What does this mean for the developer?

 ## What is React Native?